-Be careful at the office holiday party -- canapes and other fancy appetizers are often full of fat.
+Be careful at your job's holiday party; canapes and other fancy appetizers are often full of fat.
 Each one is tiny, but the calories add up quickly when there is an endless parade of hors d'oeuvres.

 Nice: Chilled shrimp, veggies, and fresh fruits are nutritious low-calorie appetizers.